HariSekhon/DevOps-Perl-tools/README.md

 Make sure to read [Detailed Build Instructions](https://github.com/HariSekhon/devops-perl-tools#detailed-build-instructions) further down for more information.

-### Optional: Generate self-contained Perl scripts with all dependencies built in to each file for easy distribution
+#### Optional: Generate self-contained Perl scripts with all dependencies built in to each file for easy distribution

 After the `make` build has finished, if you want to make self-contained versions of all the perl scripts with all dependencies included for copying around, run:

 ```
 make fatpacks
 ```

+The self-contained scripts will be available in the `fatpacks/` directory.

 ### Usage ###